thmosqueiro/sciposterpp/README.md

 last version of scipoter.
 As you can see, currently I have modified the an old version of sciposter and this is not good at all.

+*Tests:* my development is highly based on the texlive-sciposter package available at the main Fedora repository, marked as version svn15878.1.18.

 Licensing
 -----